bobjolliffe/dhis2-tools-ng/README.md

 infrastructure is working properly before attempting to acquite the letsencrypt certificate.
 To install:

-8.1 Check with your browser that you can access the default apache2 landing page at http:///your fqdn>.
+8.1 Double check with your browser that you can access the default apache2 landing page at http:///your fqdn>.
 Only if this is is successful proceed to ...

 8.2  Run sudo ./ssl_setup.sh to run certbot to fetch and install your ssl certificate.